 Closer view of the groundwater protection district.
 Note very little undeveloped land left (not counting the Tacoma Landfill) within the STGPD, yet much is currently specifically zoned as M2 (ST-M/IC) instead of more proactively protective.

-Current Planning Department's proposed Non-Interim Land Use:
+Currently proposed Non-Interim Land Use:

 Side by side comparison of those images, illustrating the heavy industry zoning directly over the STGPD and the remaining undeveloped land we still have a chance to change direction for future environmental improvement: